-Having guided the digital marketing strategy for health systems, our digital team leads can relate to the highs and lows that come with the territory.
+Having guided the digital marketing strategy for healthcare systems, our digital team leads can relate to the highs and lows that come with the territory.
 Here’s how that translates into their roles at True North Custom, along with their take on trends with the greatest potential impact on healthcare digital marketing.

 Ashley Dufrene and Michael Robideau, senior digital marketing specialists at True North, have both walked a mile in the shoes of health system marketers, having previously served at Halifax Health (Florida) and Fairview Health Services (Minnesota), respectively.
-Here’s how they’re leveraging that experience, their digital marketing expertise and healthy doses of empathy to help clients navigate a path to success.
+Here’s how they’re leveraging that experience, their digital marketing expertise and healthy doses of empathy to help healthcare clients navigate a path to success.

 Why did you decide to shift to the strategic partner side of the marketing relationship?

 Ashley: Whether I am working at a health system or on the agency side, being a strategic partner is ingrained in me.
 I wanted to work for True North because the opportunity to be a strategic partner for many health systems, instead of just one, was very appealing.
 [Watch Ashley share additional perspective on why she joined True North in this video.]

 Health care, and the understanding of health care and what you have access to in your community, is very important in this country.
 I feel people still hear “health care” and think of it as this complicated beast and try to avoid it at all cost.
 To me that is not a fair assessment, and communities need to understand what access they have to care.

 Michael: The great thing about digital marketing, and why I love the industry so much, is the fact that what you do today could completely change tomorrow.
 Now that I’m on the strategic partner side of the equation, I am able to push my limits more and build off my skill sets to continue helping clients grow and succeed.

 How does your previous experience working for health systems inform your work at True North?